danielharrell/Junior-Math-Schedule-w-Supplement/README.md

 Here is a PDF (`Jun_Math_Sched.pdf`) of the current schedule for Junior Math, with a supplement of readings.

-Changes to the document appear below under the heading **Edits**.
-I have also provided the plaintext file that generated the PDF (`\LaTeX_file`) for anyone interested in it.
+Changes to the document appear below (under the heading **Edits**).

+I have also provided the plaintext file that generated the PDF (click on the folder `LaTeX_file`) for anyone interested in it.

 ## Edits
 - Added pagination to supplement.